pyload/pyload/README.md

 ### PIP Install

-Just type in your command shell **with _administrator/root_ privileges**:
+Type in your command shell **with _administrator/root_ privileges**:

     pip install pyload.core[full]

+Under Unix based systems this usually means you have to use `sudo`:

+    sudo pip install pyload.core[full]

-The `full` option will ensure that all the (optional) extra packages are downloaded and installed as well as the mandatory ones.
+The `full` option ensures that all the optional packages will downloaded and installed as well as the mandatory ones.

-But, if you want to install just the essential dependencies, only type:
+You can install just the essential dependencies typing:

     pip install pyload.core